Turok: Dinosaur Hunter: Legacy

 Following the game's success, Sculptured Software (another of Acclaim's internal studios) conducted tests to see if Turok: Dinosaur Hunter could be faithfully converted to the PlayStation.
 A Game.com version was announced, and early screenshots of it circulated in the press, but it was never released.
-In February 2017, the source code of the N64 version was sold on eBay for $2551.99 which was found on a SGI Silicon Graphics Indy development machine which originated from the Acclaim Entertainment liquidation.
+In February 2017, the source code of the N64 version was sold on eBay for $2551.99 which was found on a Silicon Graphics (SGI) Indy development machine which originated from the Acclaim Entertainment liquidation.

 Nightdive Studios produced a remastered version of the game, along with Turok 2, for the PC.
 The game includes improved graphics as well as "other improvements" based on the original PC ports of the titles.
 The remaster was released in digital stores on December 17, 2015.
 The remaster was later released for the Xbox One, Nintendo Switch, PlayStation 4, PlayStation 5 and Xbox Series X/S consoles.
 Nightdive also released the original game on the Nintendo Classics service via the Mature 17+ app in June 2024 due to their license of the original game.

+The game would spawn a franchise of Turok video games, with Iguana developing four more titles in the series: Turok 2: Seeds of Evil (1998), Turok: Rage Wars (1999), Turok 3: Shadow of Oblivion (2000), and Turok: Evolution (2002).
+Iguana would also use the Turok 2 game engine in South Park (1998).
+Former Iguana employees who worked on Turok joined Retro Studios upon its founding in 1998, eventually releasing Metroid Prime (2002), expanding on Turoks focus on movement and exploration, and spawning its own series.
+Rare saw Turok as a benchmark when they were developing GoldenEye 007, noting its "very nice looking art" and smooth framerate.